 Synopsis: The sequel to New York Times bestseller Thrawn, Thrawn: Alliances will continue to follow the rise of Grand Admiral Thrawn to the heights of Imperial power – and accompany him into the past, witnessing his first encounter with the man who will one day become Darth Vader.

 The Dam Keeper: World Without Darkness by Robert Kondo

 Release Date: July 10, 2018

-My Thoughts: I read The Dam Keeper and watched the short film that inspired it (and, just to note, both are quite different).
-I assumed The Dam Keeper was a self-contained book but, alas, I was left with a cliffhanger.
-Luckily, this is slated to be its follow up and I couldn’t be happier!
+My Thoughts: I assumed The Dam Keeper was a self-contained book but I was left with a cliffhanger.
+Luckily, this is slated to be its follow up.